krishnoit123/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_Azure_ACR-AKS/README.md

-# GithubActions: How to create .NET 8 Web API Docker image and Upload it to Azure Container Registry (ACR)
+# GithubActions: How to create .NET 8 Web API Docker image, upload to Azure Container Registry (ACR) and deploy to Azure Kubernetes (AKS)

 ## 1. Create a .NET 8 Web API in Visual Studio Community Edition